 Ogof Ffynnon Ddu, Limestone cave system in Upper Swansea Valley, Wales

 Ogof Ffynnon Ddu is a limestone cave system in the Upper Swansea Valley in Wales.
-The network contains passages with underground streams, waterfalls, and deposits of stalactites and stalagmites formed over countless years.
+It contains long passages with underground streams, waterfalls, and formations of stalactites and stalagmites shaped by water moving through the rock over very long periods of time.

 The community of curious travelers